 - Aminosalicylates: This class of drugs can help control inflammation in people with mild to moderate symptoms.

 - Immunomodulators: These drugs suppress the immune system to help reduce inflammation in the colon.
-An immunomodulator might be necessary if treatment with an aminosalicylate was unsuccessful.
+An immunomodulator might be necessary if treatment with an aminosalicylate is not working.

 - Dietary supplements: Supplements can help address anemia and other nutritional deficiencies.